fpgaprince/rtd/docs/source/combinatorial.rst

 I'll repeat this many times over and throughout your reading.
 I don't think this is clear to many.

-For example, we learn the half adder reduces down to these two operations.
+For example, we learn the half adder logic reduces down to these two operations.

 .. math::